laliberte/cdb_query/docs/recipe01.rst

 (all p1) but they differ in their initializations: one uses i1, two use i2 and three use i3.

 This is a small subset of what is available in the CMIP5 archive.
-To have access to the whole archive, you can either include more ESGF nodes in the search path or use ``cdb_query_CMIP5 discover --distrib`` for a distributed search.
+To have access to the whole archive, you can either include more ESGF nodes in the search path or use ``cdb_query_CMIP5 ask --distrib`` for a distributed search.
 This last method is the preferred method.
 It however tends to generate harmless warning messages that can be safely ignored.
 These warning messages come about because some nodes in the ESGF are unresponsive.
 This is likely to be fixed as the ESGF infrastructure improves.

 .. attention::
-    The command ``cdb_query_CMIP5 discover --distrib`` can take a very long time to complete, espcially is many files are found.
+    The command ``cdb_query_CMIP5 ask --distrib`` can take a very long time to complete, espcially is many files are found.
 This means that querying for daily or 6hr data is generally slow.

 If this list of models in satisfying, we next check the paths  ::